apache/mesos/docs/persistent-volume.md

 }
 ```

-The persistent volume will be destroyed, but the disk resources will still be
+If this request succeeds, the persistent volume will be destroyed but the disk
-reserved.
-As such, the subsequent resource offer will __contain__ the following
+resources will still be reserved.
+As such, a subsequent resource offer will
-reserved disk resources:
+contain the following reserved disk resources:

 ```
 {